Bakery level 2 and Level 3

 - There are opportunities for research into further specialist production

-- You will boost your confidence and improve your employment prospects
+- You will boost your confidence and improve your employment prospects.

 Why maths and English are so important to your career

-Achieving a good level of English and maths is important so that you can compete in today’s labour market and securing the career you’ve always wanted.
+Achieving a good level of English and maths is important so that you can compete in today’s labour market and secure the career you’ve always wanted.
 Alongside your full-time course, students will continue to develop their English and maths skills.
 If you haven’t yet achieved GCSE grade 4 (grade C) in English and maths at 16 you will continue to study these by resits or by taking Functional Skills at an appropriate level.

 Mathematics plays a vital role in the culinary arts, bakery and the food and beverage sectors.

-- Measurement (including weighing) is an important in cooking/baking and serving food and drink properly.
+- Measurement (including weighing) is important in cooking/baking and serving food and drink properly.
 This applies in following a recipe or in serving alcohol in the correct measurements.
 There are many tools, such as measuring cups, measuring spoons and scales, which are used in food/drink preparation.